The Interpretive Key to the 2,000 Year Old Hermetic Canon

 That leaves me with a question I cannot fully answer.
 Why these three?
 Why, out of such a vast literature, did the work remain so narrowly confined?
 Why did MB and I, coming to this from different directions and at different times, engage no other text—nor ever seek to?
 And why did it turn out that only when these three were finally placed together did the canon begin to yield a coherent, material, and operational interpretation?

-Finally, why does this line from the Six Keys now affect me so deeply each time I read it?
+Finally, why does this line from the Six Keys now affect me more and more deeply each time I read it?

 “But the operations of the three works have a great deal of analogy one to another, and the philosophers do designedly speak in equivocal terms.”

-I do not have an answer for that now.
-My understanding of why these texts appeared in our lives comes later in this series, when the work’s larger pattern comes into view.
+I will not be answering that now.
+My understanding of why these texts appeared in our lives comes later in this series, when the work’s larger understanding comes into view.
 At present, I will only record the improbability of it.
 A line that speaks of “three works” that “have a great deal of analogy to each other” and which “designedly speak in equivocal terms” now strikes me as providing an uncannily precise description of the journey through the Hermetic canon that we just completed.
 Perhaps that is nothing.
 Perhaps it is only one more coincidence in a project already full of them.
 However, I find it impossible to dismiss it as an accident.

 What the Texts Are Describing

 The support for that identification is not the name, but the properties.
-Sternbuchta calls it a “tincture,” “medicine,” “Universal-tincture,” “true medicine,” and “unending treasure,” and describes its “multiplication in quality” and “multiplication in quantity.”
+Sternbuchta calls it a “Universal-tincture,” “ our true medicine,” and “an unending treasure,” “powerful enough… to restore the human body,” and describes its “multiplication in quality” and “multiplication in quantity.”
 The Six Keys calls it the “Stone of the philosophers,” “Water of Life,” “precious liquor,” “Universal Medicine,” and “precious juice” drawn from the Stone.
 Across both texts, the same pattern recurs: a hidden essence brought forth from stone, rendered active through the Work, multiplied in virtue, and capable of restoration.

 That is why, in the chapters above, I have used “Golden Elixir” as the simplest name for the substance these texts appear to describe.